Mint-made errors: Blank planchet

-The punched disks are first known as "type-1" blanks (or planchets).
-After an upending mill adds uniform rounded rims, the disks are called "type-2" blanks (or planchets).
+The punched disks are first known as "Type-1" blanks (or planchets).
+After an upending mill adds uniform rounded rims, the disks are called "Type-2" blanks (or planchets).
 Occasionally, Type-1 and Type-2 blanks aren't further processed, ‘escape’ the mint facility and enter circulation.
 Type-2 blanks may also be considered striking errors as they are prepared correctly, but are released without having been struck.

 Clipped planchet

 A misfeed can occur when the metal strip is fed through the blanking machine.
 The punches sometimes overlap the leading edge of the metal producing a straight clip.
 Sometimes, the punches strike an area of the strip which overlaps the hole left by the previous strike producing a curved clip.
 On such curved-clip coins, often the rim opposite the clip shows a distinctive distortion and loss of detail called Blakesley Effect.
-(See the photo with an example of a clipped planchet nickel: the odd look of the rim near the word LIBERTY is from Blakesley Effect.
 Sometimes punches strike the irregular trailing edge of the metal strip producing irregular clips.

 Improper planchet thickness

 Coins are sometimes struck on planchets that are either too thin or too thick producing underweight or overweight coins.
-This can be because the equipment settings cause the metal strip to be rolled to an incorrect thickness or because the metal strip was intended for another coin denomination such as a quarter planchet cut from a metal roll intended for dimes.
+This error can be due to incorrect equipment settings causing the metal strip to be rolled to the wrong thickness or due to the use of a metal strip intended for another coin denomination, such as a U.S. quarter planchet cut from a metal roll intended for dimes.